-ARRANGEMENTS FOR DEALING WITH LOW LEVEL CONCERNS OR ALLEGATIONS (I.E. THAT DO NOT MEET THE HARMS TEST) ABOUT TEACHERS AND OTHER STAFF (INCLUDING THE HEAD, GOVERNORS, SUPPLY STAFF, VOLUNTEERS AND CONTRACTORS)
+6. ARRANGEMENTS FOR DEALING WITH LOW LEVEL CONCERNS OR ALLEGATIONS (I.E. THAT DO NOT MEET THE HARMS TEST) ABOUT TEACHERS AND OTHER STAFF (INCLUDING THE HEAD, DIRECTORS AND ADVISORS, SUPPLY STAFF, VOLUNTEERS AND CONTRACTORS)

-A low-level concern is any concern that an adult working in or on behalf of the School may have acted in a way that:
+A low-level concern is any concern that an adult working in or on behalf of the school or college may have acted in a way that: